danieldizzy/Security-Research-Tutorials/README.md

 ### XSS

-A comprehensive tutorial on cross-site scripting - link226 Favorite XSS Filters/IDS and how to attack them - pdf link119 Introduction to cross-site scripting - link77
+A comprehensive tutorial on cross-site scripting Favorite XSS Filters/IDS and how to attack them Introduction to cross-site scripting

 ### CSRF

-Finding and Preventing CSRF - pdf link77
+Finding and Preventing CSRF
-How to exploit CSRF Vulnerabilities - link70
+How to exploit CSRF Vulnerabilities

 ### SQL Injection

-Introduction to SQL Injection - link65
+Introduction to SQL Injection
-Introduction to MySQL Injection - link31
+Introduction to MySQL Injection
-Full MSSQL Injection PWNage - link39
+Full MSSQL Injection PWNage
-Everything you wanted to know about SQL injection - link40
+Everything you wanted to know about SQL injection

 ### Remote Code/Command Execution

-How to find RCE in scripts (with examples)- link104 Yahoo LFI Converted to RCE - link40
+How to find RCE in scripts (with examples)
+Yahoo LFI Converted to RCE - link40
-Remote Code Execution in Elasticsearch - CVE-2015-1427 - link36
+Remote Code Execution in Elasticsearch - CVE-2015-1427

 ### XXE

-Generic XXE Detection - link73
+Generic XXE Detection
-XML Out-Of-Band Data Retrieval - pdf link23
+XML Out-Of-Band Data Retrieval
-SSRF vs. Business-critical applications: XXE tunneling in SAP - pdf link21
+SSRF vs. Business-critical applications: XXE tunneling in SAP
-What you didn’t know about XXE - pdf link29
+What you didn’t know about XXE

 ### Other:

-SSRF Attacks - slideshare link42
+SSRF Attacks
-Cross Site Port Attacks - link33
+Cross Site Port Attacks
-Hunting for Top Bounties - YouTube link58
+Hunting for Top Bounties
-How to steal and modify data using Business Logic flaws - slideshare link31
-Exploiting CVE-2011-2461 on google.com - link28
+How to steal and modify data using Business Logic flaws Exploiting CVE-2011-2461 on google.com
 PentesterLab - link23 - PentesterLab provides vulnerable systems that can be used to test and understand vulnerabilities. (thanks @n0x00)
 InjectX to find XSS - link - thanks @1N3